rilldata/rill/DEVELOPER-GUIDE.md

 `--project` is optional.
 Will default to current directory if not specified.

-### Dropping a table
+### Dropping a source

 ```
-# Drop a table 'tableToDrop' from project under /path/to/project
+# Drop a source 'sourceToDrop' from project under /path/to/project
-npm run cli --silent -- drop-table tableToDrop --project /path/to/project
+npm run cli --silent -- drop-source sourceToDrop --project /path/to/project
 ```

 `--project` is optional.
 Will default to current directory if not specified.